cnbeining/ABPlayerHTML5-Py/README.md

 Update history
 -----

-。02：Update as the original programme updates, willing to fix the navigation problem.
+.03：Update as the original programme updates, willing to fix the navigation problem.
 Chrome is having unknown problem, and is pending review.

+.02: Able to convert files by itself.

 .01: First version